finos/legend/docs/about/getinvolved.md

 ---
-id: contribute
+id: getinvolved
-title: Contribute to PURE/Alloy
+title: Get Involved with Alloy
-sidebar_label: Contribute
+sidebar_label: Get Involved
 ---

-# Contributing to Alloy
+# Ways to Get Involved
-## Ways of Contributing
-### Participate in the Pilot
+## Participate in the Pilot
 In support of the overall roadmap for open sourcing Alloy into FINOS, FINOS is operating a pilot to a group of FINOS members and contributors - "Phase 1" - during Q1 2020.

 The purpose of this pilot is